50 Festive Christmas Things To Do In Florida for 2024

 christmas in florida attractions

-Every year, Naples celebrates Christmas with a weeklong festival on Third Street South.
-This includes tree-lighting celebrations, snowfall, decorating contests, and window-shopping displays.
+Every year, Naples celebrates Christmas with a monthlong festival on Third Street South.
+This includes tree-lighting celebrations, snowfall, carolers, and window-shopping displays.

-There is even the chance to meet Santa, in addition to lots of photo-ops.
+There is even the chance to meet Santa, in addition to lots of photo-ops for people and pets!
+It’s a festive experience for all.

 Another favorite of the Christmas things to do in Florida is to check out Christmas decorations at St. Armands Circle in Sarasota.
 Though they have decorations all month, the first Saturday of December is the best day to go.

-This is when there is a Christmas parade complete with Santa, as well as Christmas Tree lighting, carolers, and shopping and dining promotions.
+This is when there is a Christmas Carol Sing-A-Long complete with Santa, as well as Christmas Tree lighting, crafts, and shopping and dining promotions.
 The whole town center is lit up and decorated, making for a beautiful display to enjoy.

-One of my favorite places to visit in West Palm Beach is the Square and they celebrate all the holidays that take place at the end of the year with a festival.
+One of my favorite places to visit in West Palm Beach is CityPlace and they celebrate the holiday season with a festival.

-From November 11th through New Year’s Eve, events are going on every weekend from artisan markets to yuletide caroling.
+From November 9th through New Year’s Eve, events are going on every weekend from artisan markets to a ballet performance.
 You can also get pictures with Santa, see snowfall, and enjoy festive music for free!

 Christmas at the Square in West Palm